jemilad/master/README.md

 13. Go to **Test**.
 14. Insert the MFCC test data set given from **Feature extraction** in the function *model.predict()*.
 15. Name your targets, either four or two classes.
-16. Choose the right *for* loop for the amount of classes chosen